Siege of Bellegarde (1793): Background

 King Louis XIV of France built Fort de Bellegarde after 1678 according to a plan drawn up by Sébastien de Vauban.
-This strong masonry fortress defended the Col de Le Perthus which crosses the Pyrenees at an altitude of 305 m.
+This strong masonry fortress defended the Col du Perthus which crosses the Pyrenees at an altitude of 305 m.
 The pass is the most important route from Spain into France in the eastern Pyrenees.
 As Vauban noted, "Nothing overlooks this place", and the fortress is situated on the highest ground in the area.

 When Spain went to war with revolutionary France in mid-April 1793, Captain General Antonio Ricardos faced a strategic problem.
-With Bellegarde dominating the main road into France, the Spanish commander had to surround, besiege, and capture the place before he could use the main road as a supply route for his invading army.
+With Bellegarde dominating the main road into France, the Spanish commander had to capture the fort before he could use the main road as a supply route for his invading army.
 Accordingly, Ricardos crossed the Pyrenees 20 km to the southwest with 4,500 soldiers and descended on the village of Saint-Laurent-de-Cerdans.
 In the first skirmish of the War of the Pyrenees, the Spanish evicted the 400 French defenders.
 Continuing his left hook, Ricardos' 4,400 troops fell upon a French force at the town of Céret on the Tech River.
 The French, 800 regulars and 1,000 National Guards with 4 cannon, panicked and fled.
 Between 100 and 200 Frenchmen became victims of Spanish musketry and steel, while another 200 drowned trying to cross the Tech.
 Ricardos reported only 17 men wounded.
 During the initial operations, the Spanish commander placed a detachment near Bellegarde to keep Boisbrulé and his garrison from raiding Spanish supply convoys.

 With the seizure of Céret, Ricardos placed his army nearly in the rear of Bellegarde.
 After receiving some reinforcements, he advanced farther to the northeast to the vicinity of Trouillas.
 At this location, the 7,000 Spanish troops were confronted by the Army of the Eastern Pyrenees led by General of Division Louis-Charles de Flers.
 At the Battle of Mas Deu on 19 May, Ricardos defeated de Flers with the loss of 150 killed, 280 wounded, plus three cannons and six ammunition wagons captured.
 The Spanish lost 34 killed and an unknown number of wounded.
 The demoralized French soldiers retreated north to the department capital of Perpignan, where a battalion of National Guard mutinied and had to be disbanded.
 Rather than press on, Ricardos turned back to besiege Bellegarde, which overlooked his main supply route back to Barcelona.